-Here’s a list of questions you should ask your benefits consultant about a proposed EAP prior to signing on the dotted line:
+Here’s a list of questions you should ask your benefits consultant about a proposed EAP before signing on the dotted line:

 1. Who answers the calls at the EAP?
 What is their training?

 Will employees be talking to a call center employee who follows a script or a social worker who can provide in-the-moment support?
-The BHS call center is staffed by master’s level clinicians, people who, by their nature, want to support and help.
+The BHS call center is staffed by master’s level clinicians, people who want to support and help by their nature.

 2. Does the EAP provide case managers who connect with participants to ensure their issues have been addressed?

 Follow-through is critical.
-Not only does it ensure that the EAP services are effective and appropriate, it also demonstrates the value the organization places on the employees’ overall well-being.
+It ensures that the EAP services are effective and appropriate and demonstrates the value the organization places on the employees’ overall well-being.
 Following up provides a personal connection that is proven to deliver positive outcomes.
 Ideally, the master’s level clinician that initially supports the participant becomes the coordinator of care and manages the issue to resolution.

 3. Does the EAP help employees achieve a healthy work/life balance?

 A good EAP is designed to deal with everyday stress before it grows into a bigger problem that can impact both health and productivity.
 Daily stressors come in many forms, including relationship issues both on and off the job as well as financial or childcare issues.
 For example, how can the EAP help an employee going through a divorce?

 4. What tools does the EAP provide your organization?